Inducted as a Fellow: 1993

 If you were to make a short list of the memorable USITT characters that have made a difference to you, who would they be?

-Steven Hild was the one of the key drivers for the initial design exhibits at the USITT Conferences more than three decades ago.
-He was passionate about this project and he showed me how one member could make a difference.
-Today we just assume design exhibits are a part of the USITT Conference experience.
-Steve’s dedication to this project back to the late 70s and early 80s paved the way for the numerous design exhibits we have on the Stage Expo floor today.
+Steven Hild was one of the determined volunteers behind getting design exhibits started at the USITT Conferences more than four decades ago.
+He was passionate about this project and showed me how one member could make a difference.
+While there were many barriers to overcome, he found a way to make these exhibits happen and get them published and cataloged.
+Steve’s dedication to this project in the late 70s and early 80s paved the way for the numerous design and technology exhibits we have on the Stage Expo floor today.

-Henry Tharpe was an inspiration for his unflappable get-it-done drive at the 1980 Conference in Overland Park Kansas.
-It was a conference that was a USITT “tipping point” and it set the stage for ever larger and more complex conferences in the years after.
+Henry Tharpe was also an inspiration for his unflappable get-it-done drive at the March 1980 Conference in Overland Park Kansas.
+A snowstorm, scheduling snafus, and more people showing up for the conference than anyone imagined didn’t slow Henry down.
+It was a conference that was a USITT “tipping point,” and it set the stage for ever larger and more complex conferences in the years after.

 Sarah Nash Gates, Chris Kaiser, and “Gino” Montgomery were inspiring women leaders in USITT.
-They impressed the hell out of me with their endless energy and devotion to USITT, and especially their devotion to its financial solvency.
-Being on the Finance Committee with them helped me understand how important it was to connect the mission and planning to budget.
-We have them to thank for the current fiscal health of USITT.
+They impressed the hell out of me with their endless energy and devotion to USITT, and especially their commitment to its financial solvency.
+Being on the Finance Committee with them helped me understand how important it was to connect the mission and planning to the budget.
+We have them to thank for the fiscal health USITT enjoys today.

 Dr. Joel Rubin and Leon Brauner opened my eyes to the fantastic possibilities of being part of the International Activities of USITT.
 Thank you.